bocchino/AppleCore/Emacs/README.md

 2. A caps lock minor mode, which is on by default.
 It can be turned off by toggling `caps-lock-mode`.

+3. Minimal indentation support, as follows:

-3. Relative indentation.
-Pressing TAB lines the cursor up with the next word in the previous line or (if there is no word in the previous line) with the next tab stop.
-For AppleCore files, there are five tab stops set at two-space intervals.
+    - AVM files, and CONST and DATA declarations in AppleCore files, use Emacs-standard relative indentation.
+Pressing TAB inserts enough space to move the cursor position to the start of the next word in the previous line, or to the next tab stop if there is no word in the previous line.
+This indentation style is useful for for lining up labels and declarations.

+    - For other declarations in AppleCore files, inserting space in the middle of the line doesn't make sense; and in the case of statement blocks, the indentation should occur from the left.
+      Therefore these declarations use the following simple strategy:
+      TAB indents the entire line by the current tab width (the default is 2) unless the current line is to the left of the previous line, in which case the line is pushed over to match the previous line.

-Relative indentation works fairly well for this language, and it requires no implementation.
-On the other hand, implementing full-fledged auto-indentation requires parsing the code, and I have not been able to find good tool support for this.
+This simple indentation scheme seems to work fairly well.
+Implementing full-fledged auto-indentation requires parsing the code, and I have not been able to find good tool support for this.
 Writing a parser from scratch does not seem warranted at this time.